 This category recognises Rainforest Aboriginal peoples’ initiatives throughout the World Heritage Area.
 It includes enterprise development and innovation, commitment to looking after their country, and interpretation and presentation of the cultural and natural values of the World Heritage Area.
 Nominations can include: Rainforest Aboriginal people or groups working on country, tourism related enterprises, enterprises that promote livelihoods for Rainforest Aboriginal people, and individuals who contribute to the active participation of Rainforest Aboriginal people in the management of the Area.

 This category recognises those who provide an inspiration to others with their commitment and hard work advocating for the World Heritage Area.
 This includes championing solutions and raising the profile of issues affecting the well-being of the World Heritage Area.

-This category recognises the value of partnerships with local government in the Wet Tropics region.
-It includes significant contributions to sustainable land use planning and practices, natural resource management, and infrastructure provision in and around the World Heritage Area.
-It also includes contributions to tourism and presentation through visitor centres, and through the marketing, promotion and interpretation of the World Heritage Area and its values.
+This category recognises the contributions of local government, infrastructure service providers and industry in the Wet Tropics region.
+It includes significant contributions to sustainable land use planning and practices, natural resource management, infrastructure provision and public campaigns in and around the World Heritage Area.

 This category is specifically for young people of school age (individuals, groups or classes) to recognise the outstanding environmental work they do, whether that be at school or within clubs and communities.
 Examples of projects the nominees may be recognised for include: rainforest tree planting, science experiment/research project, weed control, rubbish collection, multimedia/arts, endangered species awareness, and profiles on Wet Tropics plants or animals.